The Beatles Anthology: Book

 In October 2000, The Beatles Anthology book was released, which included interviews with all four band members and others involved, plus rare photos.
 Many of the interviews quoted are from those featured in the documentary films.
 The book is designed as a large-format hardback, with imaginative artwork throughout, and several visually vibrant and colourful spreads featuring graphics relevant to the proceeding chronology, photographic arrays and a variety of text styles and layouts.
 The book went straight to the top of The New York Times bestsellers list.
 In 2002, the book was released as a large-format paperback.
+On October 2025, the book is set to be reissued for its 25th anniversary.